lambda-orm/lambdaorm/doc/wiki/home.md

 ## Labs

-You can access various labs at [github.com/FlavioLionelRita/lambdaorm-labs](https://github.com/FlavioLionelRita/lambdaorm-labs)
+You can access various labs at [lambdaorm labs](https://github.com/FlavioLionelRita/lambdaorm-labs)